dndworld/dndworld.github.io/character-building/cc-rules.md

 Settled Adult | 20-50 | 50-200 | 350-600 | 40-200 | 30-150 | 30-65 |
 Elderly | 50-80 | 200-350 | 600-750 | 200-400 | 150-180 | 65-90 |

-## Character Backstory

-- It is important to note that your character's backstory will most likely not be explored here.
-Hence, the backstory is primarily for your roleplay.
-- By submitting your backstory and lore to this server, you agree that it becomes open to DM interpretation.

-### Level 1 Character in a Collaborative Story

-> - What you did in your backstory must make sense for a Level 1 character's capabilities.
-For example, you cannot be famous or notorious at the world-wide scale, or have committed mass slaughter.
-> - Beware of Chosen One Syndrome.
-You are a part of the collaborative storytelling, not the main character of a novel.
->
-> - Your backstory cannot contain any non-family-friendly topics such as sexual assault of any degree, slavery, pedophilia, etc. When in doubt, err on the side of caution, or in case you are unsure, send a message to `@FanMail` for confirmation.

-### World Setting

-> - The world map and general world setting information can be found in [About Us](/index.md)
-> - If you have any lore questions for your backstory, message @FanMail with the specific question and intention.
-> - The pantheon of Icris can be found in [#pantheon](https://discordapp.com/channels/512870694883950598/535362293144223744), and the archdevils can be found in [#hell-inc](https://discordapp.com/channels/512870694883950598/640104532042317834).
->   - If you are a cleric, you must follow god(s) from the Icris pantheon.
->    - Alternatively, you can follow the Eodian faith system as set out [here](https://docs.google.com/document/d/1EBgQscpqcqAV8lPyDl1sc8HBP83vnN4aw9ZBg9ZO5fk/edit?usp=sharing).
->   - You cannot follow a god from another pantheon (e.g. Forgotten Realms) and you cannot invent your own god or worship an illusory god.
-> - For more DnD World lore, please visit our World Anvil page: <https://www.worldanvil.com/w/icris-dnd-world>
->   - You can also find new lore about other continents [here](https://docs.google.com/document/d/1EBgQscpqcqAV8lPyDl1sc8HBP83vnN4aw9ZBg9ZO5fk/edit?usp=sharing)
-> - For characters that intend to originate from planes other than the Feywild or Shadowfell, please message @FanMail for approval.

-### Please Avoid

-> - ⚠️ No guns or firearm lookalikes exist in this world.
-No sci-fi, no references to other franchises, no urban technology, no references to events on Earth.
-> - Your backstory should take place within our world; you cannot be transported or “isekai-ed” from an alternate universe or IRL.
-> - You cannot be in a current/former position of royalty, e.g. King/Queen, Prince/Princess.
-> - Your backstory cannot be based off religious text such as the Bible, or directly pulled from a video game/book series/franchise.
-> - Your backstory cannot have far-fetched concepts like being frozen in time, or contain powerful or legendary magic items.
->
-> - It is optional, but recommended, that you write your backstory in `#character-biopic`.

 ## Equipment

 > - You may take starting equipment **__or__** roll for gold.